 It's also a good idea to check the drip tray located below the evaporator coil as well as the condensate drain plumbing.
 A clogged drain pipe could allow escaping condensate to back up and spill out of the air handler, and the stagnant water could become a prime breeding ground for algae and mold.

 When it comes to your air conditioner, the thermostat is literally the brains of the operation.
 It's important to make sure your thermostat not only works properly but is also as accurate as possible.
 An inaccurate thermostat could result in wasted energy and higher energy costs throughout its lifespan.

 You should also program your thermostat in order to take advantage of fall and winter energy savings.
 A properly programmed thermostat not only keeps your home comfortable but can also help you reduce energy usage and save money in the process.

 In addition to performing your own cursory inspection, you should also have your HVAC technician perform a comprehensive tune-up on your air conditioner.
 A seasoned technician can perform a wide variety of preventative AC maintenance measures to ensure that your air conditioner operates at peak performance and efficiency.

 Your HVAC technician can also spot potential problem areas that can be addressed early to prevent more serious issues later on.
 A professional tune-up can prevent costly and time-consuming system failures that would otherwise plague your air conditioner.

-The seasoned professionals at Holstead's can take care of your end-of-summer maintenance needs.
-Contact Us when you're ready to schedule service.
+The seasoned professionals at Holstead's can take care of your end-of-summer air conditioner maintenance needs.
+Contact us when you're ready to schedule service.